MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_importantconcepts_ml.md

 Site name and navigation for a language must be translated by a person with a language profile associated with the language.

+For more information about translating Site Name, Description, and Navigation, see <...>

 ### Next Steps
 - Explore the [default content](custom_exploresite.md) provided in the site and web part.